Skip to content

 Funding for community-led housing projects

 If you are planning on undertaking a community-led housing project in your area there is funding available.
-The funding sources available that could help you get the ball rolling include:
+The funding sources available that could help you get the ball rolling include

 • Community-Led Housing - Early Stage Feasibility Fund.
-This is a new fund administered by Cornwall Council.
+This is a fund administered by Cornwall Council.
 It provides revenue funding which will help communities to bring forward more affordable housing.
 Costs will cover items such as initial start-up costs, designs, surveys and feasibility work.
 All the way up to getting your planning application submitted.

 You can contact the Affordable Housing Team to find out more information about the Community-led Housing grants.